Floodwaters close Sylacauga businesses, destroy little league field

 “We don’t know what to do,” Willis said.
 “We don’t know who to reach out to because it’s not an issue that just happened.
 Yes, we just got a lot of rain, but this is an issue that happens over and over again.”

-Meanwhile at the little league fields, sink holes have opened up on the Tony McEwen Field that breaks Sylacauga City Councilwoman Laura Barlow Heath’s heart.
+Meanwhile at the little league fields, sink holes have opened up on the Tony McEwen Field.
+This breaks Sylacauga City Councilwoman Laura Barlow Heath’s heart.

 Barlow Heath said the city will be looking at declaring a state of emergency to help all of these people who are not in a flood plain.